Conor Brady: Press career

 He was the editor of the Sunday Tribune and worked both on radio and television with RTE before assuming the Editorship of the prestigious The Irish Times in 1986.

+He joined The Irish Times as a trainee journalist, on graduation from UCD where he had been editor of "Campus," the college newspaper.

+He worked for the newspaper in its Dublin, Belfast and London offices and for a time on the newly-established European Desk.

+In 1973,he re-established The Garda Review which had ceased publication and in 1975 was chosen to be one a team of journalists to establish the news features section of RTE under the direction of the legendary Mike Burns.

 The fact that he was the first Catholic to be appointed as editor of what was still perceived as a Protestant-oriented newspaper was remarked upon at the time and was seen as part of a process of The Irish Times seeking to broaden its position in Irish society.
 He was also the first editor to be appointed at the newspaper after a competitive interview process with the participation of staff representatives.

 Previously he had been Features Editor, then Night Editor and latterly Deputy Editor.
 He reported on crime and security and covered events in Northern Ireland before being assigned to the London bureau in the 1970s.
 Later he worked on the newspaper's European Desk and on a number of assignments abroad, including the accession of new member states to the European Economic Community.
 He reported on the conflict in Rhodesia, later Zimbabwe.
 He was appointed as a director of The Irish Times Ltd in 1985.